floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 Storage resources and compute passes are definitely at the top of the list, while the idea of render bundles will most likely never make it into sokol-gfx.

-(I'm really not a fan of render bundles, they look like a cheap cop-out to not having to focus on optimizing the CPU overhead of high-frequency functions, and since render bundles are essentially GL-style display lists (which were also a bad idea that didn't stick) it will be hard to move them entirely onto the GPU
+(I'm really not a fan of render bundles, they look like a cheap cop-out for not having to focus on optimizing the CPU overhead of high-frequency functions, and since render bundles are essentially GL-style display lists (which were also a bad idea that didn't stick) it will be hard to move them entirely onto the GPU